Support for Health and Social Care Researchers and Professionals

 Please look out for sessions, as well as register your interest or put forward webinar topics directly with the Journals Library at journals.library@nihr.ac.uk.

-Journals Library Editors / Editorial Board
+NIHR Journals Library Editorial Board and Editors

 The Editors meet as an Editorial Board throughout the year to discuss publishing issues, the development of the journals and to revise and review publishing policies and guidance.